Floyd County, Texas: Media

 Floyd County is home to two general news organizations and two radio stations.
-In addition, Floydada is the corporate headquarters for Paramount Broadcasting Corp., which provides daily agricultural programming to All Ag, All Day affiliates (KFLP (AM) in Floydada, TX, and KPUR (AM) in Amarillo, TX) as well as All Ag Network affiliates from Fresno, CA to Utica, NY.
-For the first 23 years, the West Texas Friday Night Scoreboard Show was produced and syndicated from the downtown Floydada studios before moving to its current Lubbock studios in 2019.
+In addition, Floydada is the corporate headquarters for Paramount Broadcasting Corp., which provides daily agricultural programming to All Ag, All Day affiliates (KFLP (AM) in Floydada, and KPUR (AM) in Amarillo, Texas), as well as All Ag Network affiliates from Fresno, California, to Utica, New York.
+For the first 23 years, the West Texas Friday Night Scoreboard show was produced and syndicated from the downtown Floydada studios before moving to its current Lubbock studios in 2019.